-Microarray analysis/Array-CGH is an efficient and sensitive method of molecular cytogenetics that serves as detection system for the loss and gain of genomic regions.
-The resolution limit of conventional cytogenetics is approximately 5 Mb, whereas Microarrays/ Array-CGH can detect genomic imbalances with a resolution of <100 kb.
+Microarray analysis/Array-CGH is an efficient and sensitive method of molecular cytogenetics that serves as a detection system for the loss and gain of genomic regions.
+The resolution limit of conventional cytogenetics is approximately 5 Mb, whereas Microarrays/Array-CGH can detect genomic imbalances with a resolution of <100 kb.
 Using specialized Array designs, the resolution can be increased to <200 bp for specific target regions.

 DNA from patients and reference samples are labeled with different fluorescent dyes and are co-hybridized with immobilized DNA fragments (probes) on a carrier array.
 These probes are distributed over the human genome.
 Differences in the copy number lead to a shift of the fluorescent signal of each probe.
 These signals are detected with a laser scanner.
 Specialized software is used to assign probes to the respective gene regions and visualize them, a process known as “molecular karyotyping”.

-We recommend to clarify the assumption of costs with your health insurance.
-If needed, we provide you with a detailed estimation of costs.
+We recommend that you clarify the assumption of costs with your health insurance provider.
+If needed, we will provide you with a detailed estimation of costs.

 Array-CGH analysis is also a useful method for the following investigations:

 Exact characterization of aberrations detected using classical cytogenetics

 Verification of aberrations that appear to be balanced